 A play on Rodin’s famous ‘The Thinker’.
 Banksy’s version which he named the drinker showed a man in a thinking like pose but with a cone on the top of his head.
 It was placed on a concrete plinth in a little square just next to Shaftesbury Avenue Theatre.

-Since then it’s been in the not so safe keeping of AK47 an artist who it would seem had a little bit of feud with Banksy back in the day when Banksy failed to sign an unsigned print he had bought.
+Since it’s removal in 2004 the drinker has been in the not so safe keeping of AK47.
+An artist who it would seem had a little bit of feud with Banksy back in the day.
+This was apparently caused when Banksy failed to sign an unsigned print the AK47, also known as Andy Link, had bought.

 This slight resulted in AK47 hijacking the Drinker and demanding a ransom that wasn’t paid.
 An illegal installation anyway, no-one laid claim to the statue once it was taken and so AK47 found himself the owner of more than just a print.

-The Stinker can be found on Shaftesbury Avenue in a little square next to the theatre.
+The Drinker could be found on Shaftesbury Avenue in a little square next to the theatre.
 It was visited on Sunday 13 December 2015.
 For more Banksy related posts have a look at ‘10 Artists who have been compared to Banksy‘